Ready for webinar success in 2025? Get your roadmap 🗺️ on Nov. 12. Register Now

 First-party data is any data directly collected from visitors — like prospects or customers — on your company’s owned channels.
 For example, if a visitor wants to register for a webinar, they typically have to fill out a form for a link.
 The data in that form would be considered first-party data.
 Any such data should be collected and used in line with the applicable privacy policy when the data was provided.

-First-party data helps you understand who your customers are, what they care about and how they behave when interacting with your brand.
+First-party data in marketing helps you understand who your customers are, what they care about and how they behave when interacting with your brand.
 It’s called “first-party” because your company is the first entity to collect the data.

 Because first-party data comes straight from your customers to your business, it’s one of the purest forms of data you can collect.
 The insights garnered are accurate, reliable and relevant to your business.